vanHeemstraSystems/k3d-headstart/100/100/README.md

 ## 100 - k3s

+### What is k3s?

+- K3s is a lightweight, CNCF-certified Kubernetes distribution and Sandbox project.
+Designed for low-resource environments, K3s is distributed as a single binary that uses under 512MB of RAM.
+To learn more about K3s, head over to the [documentation](https://rancher.com/docs/k3s/latest/en/) or check out this [blog post](https://rancher.com/blog/2019/2019-02-26-introducing-k3s-the-lightweight-kubernetes-distribution-built-for-the-edge/) or [video](https://www.youtube.com/watch?v=hMr3prm9gDM).

 K3s includes:

 - [Flannel](https://github.com/coreos/flannel#flannel): a very simple L2 overlay network that satisfies the Kubernetes requirements.
 This is a [CNI plugin](https://github.com/containernetworking/cni#3rd-party-plugins) (Container Network Interface), such as [Calico](http://docs.projectcalico.org/), [Romana](http://romana.io/), [Weave-net](https://www.weave.works/products/weave-net/).